Neon Bank Review 2024: The Best Swiss Digital Bank

 A significant issue with Neon is that they often cannot scale when many users are on the platform.
 Almost every month, the platform is overwhelmed on the 25th, when people receive their salary and pay their bills.
 This means that basic banking features are unavailable when people need them the most.

 This is an important issue that Neon acknowledged several times.
-However, it seems they are not able to fix the issue.
-This has already led several people to leave Neon.
+This issue has already led several people to leave Neon.

 Neon Fees

-The Fees of Neon are where they are shining!
+Fees is where Neon is shining!
 Almost everything is entirely free!
 If you follow a few rules, it will be completely free for you!

-First of all, opening an account is free.
-And there is no management fee!
-And all your payments in CHF will be free as well.
+First of all, opening an account is free, and there is no management fee!
+All your payments in CHF will be free as well.

 You can also withdraw twice per month for free at any ATM.
-You will have to pay 2 CHF per withdrawal from the third withdrawal.
+From the third withdrawal, you will have to pay 2 CHF per withdrawal.

 The card is also very interesting abroad!
 You will not pay any fee for any transaction with the Neon card outside Switzerland or in foreign currencies online.
 Free transactions in foreign currencies and abroad make Neon an alternative to Revolut.